Begin by Conducting a Child Safety Seat Survey in your community –

 Example: Tribe A discovered that children age 4-7 were using adult seat belts without a booster seat.
 They did school outreach and a media campaign promoting booster seat use.
 When they repeated the survey two years later, they saw a significant increase in booster seat use in the tribe.

 Example: Tribe B discovered that children riding with someone other than his or her own parent were less likely to be properly restrained.
 The tribe extended their child safety seat distribution program to include grandparents, aunties, or others who regularly transport children.
 They created posters and billboards showing grandparents securing their grandchildren in child safety seats.
-Two years later, they saw a significant increase in child safety seat use among children riding with grandparents.
+Two years later, they saw a significant increase in child safety seat use for children riding with grandparents.

 The survey includes observations and questions that you need to determine if the child is in the correct restraint, along with additional things that have been shown to be related to proper child restraint.
 Collecting this information will tell you if these are also risk factors in your community.